How to Become a Physical Therapist: 12 Steps to Make It Happen

 - Verbal reasoning—Uses multiple-choice questions to assess your reading comprehension and ability to analyze the relationships between different words, sentence fragments, full sentences, and communicated concepts

 - Quantitative reasoning—Tests your ability to solve or analyze math and data problems through a series of multiple-choice questions

 - Analytical writing—Consists of two timed writing assignments that test your ability to analyze issues and clearly communicate and support reasoned arguments (while adhering to specific instructions) in response to particular statements

 When students receive their GRE scores, they get to see the percentage of test takers who scored lower than they did in each area.
-Among students who took the GRE, applied to DPT programs through the Physical Therapist Centralized Application Service (PTCAS), and were accepted during the 2017-2018 academic year, these were the average (but unofficial) percentile ranks:5
+According to the PTCAS report, among students who took the GRE, applied to DPT programs through the PTCAS, and were accepted during the 2017-2018 academic year, these were the average (but unofficial) percentile ranks:

 - Verbal—55.64 percent for males; 53.15 percent for females

 - Quantitative—50.42 percent for males; 45.22 percent for females

 - Analytical—56.79 percent for males; 59.76 for females